 After the first 56 pages (chapters 1-8) come 16 full-colour pages of photographic adulations: Blatter with Merkel, Blatter with the Pope, Blatter with Mandela and of course Blatter with the disgusting war criminal Kissinger (who passed away unfortunately too early to write a distasteful prologue).

 A particularly unsavoury full-page picture is the one with the Palestinian FA’s Jibril Al Rajoub and Israeli FA chief Avi Luzon.
 Of course, and despite the brochure’s title (he says it’s a book), no mention is made of the Palestinian Passport Blatter received from Al Rajoub in beautiful Dubai, at the Jumeirah Beach Hotel, years ago.
 That’s probably because the only person at FIFA who ever gave a damn for Palestine was Jerome Champagne, speech-writer extraordinaire of the President – and a well-oiled former French Consul in the US.

-Blatter never gave a damn for “those Arabs”, even if he would never have been President of FIFA without the massive support of one such Arab, Mohamed Bin Hammam, when he moved against his former boss in Paris and used all means to beat Johannsen, a gentleman, and UEFA President at the time.
-Including Bin Hammam’s private jet and the Qatari’s genuine charm and access to many more things than jets.
+Blatter never gave a damn for “those Arabs”, even if he would never have been President of FIFA without the massive support of one such Arab, Mohamed Bin Hammam, when Blatter moved against his former boss in Paris and used all means to beat Johannsen, a gentleman, and UEFA President at the time.
+Included in the support was Bin Hammam’s private jet and the Qatari’s genuine charm and access to many more things than jets.

 That truth-thing is evasive, if not entirely absent.
-If Blatter’s (Renggli’s, really) latest oeuvre, a colourful brochure in the guise of a book that tells the truth, if that oeuvre had any semblance of the truth, key characters of Blatter’s reign would be mentioned, if not honoured: Bin Hammam (whom he betrayed), Austin ‘Jack’ Warner (whom he despised and called racially charged names), Chuck Blazer (whom he hated and labelled with all sorts of anti-semitic epitaphs already when he was alive), and then of course the deceased Jamaican Army Captain, Horace Burrell, who stood up to be counted (as a Blatter supporter) in Seoul, and without whose solid and daring defence (and that of Warner), Blatter would have lost against Hayatou.
+If Blatter’s (Thomas Renggli’s, really) latest oeuvre, a colourful brochure in the guise of a book disguised the truth, if that oeuvre had any semblance of the truth, key characters of Blatter’s reign would be mentioned, if not honoured: Bin Hammam (whom he betrayed), Austin ‘Jack’ Warner (whom he despised and called racially charged names), Chuck Blazer (whom he hated and labelled with all sorts of anti-semitic epitaphs even when he was alive), and then of course the deceased Jamaican Army Captain, Horace Burrell, who stood up to be counted (as a Blatter supporter) in Seoul, and without whose solid and daring defence (and that of Warner), Blatter would have lost the presidential election against Issa Hayatou.

-So truth, as the b rochure promises in the title, truth it really isn’t.
-It is a one-sided tale of a very personal kind (one that doesn’t stand up to scrutiny), from A-Z., or pages 16-108.
-That’s it, the ‘book’: 92 pages of 12-16-size easy-to-read fonts, revealing little that an interested and informed reader wouldn’t already know.
-And the last 32 pages of dripping adulations by a number of questionable players don’t help much either (Pieth?
+So truth, as the b rochure promises in the title, it really isn’t.
+It is a one-sided tale of a very personal kind (one that doesn’t stand up to scrutiny), from A-Z, or pages 16-108.
+That’s it, the ‘book’: 92 pages of 12-16 point size in easy-to-read fonts, revealing little that an interested and informed reader wouldn’t already know.
+And the last 32 pages of dripping adulations by a number of questionable players don’t help much either (Mark Pieth?
 You serious?
 The same guy whose report was “edited” by Blatter’s legal eagle?).

 The one genuine part of the “book” is the one-pager by Corinne Blatter, Sepp’s daughter and closest and honest ally.